Samuel29590/MolTimeTravel/README.md

 #### Creations and deletions recording

 When a component is created or deleted, the component create a *MAComponentCreationMemento* instance or a *MAComponentDeletionMemento* instance, and notify the component *TimeTravel* to store it.
-Then the component *TimeTravel* will look on the history to know if the step is an empty step, if not it will create a new step.
+Then the component *TimeTravel* will look on its variable *history* to know if the actual step is an empty step, if not it will create a new step.
 After that it will store the *MAComponentCreationMemento* instance or the *MAComponentDeletionMemento* instance on the variable *creations* or in the variable *deletions* of the *MAComponentsStep*.
+In addition, a backup of all application components is performed.
 From there, the creation or deletion has been saved.

 #### Activations and passivations recording

+When a component is activated or passivated, the component create a *MAComponentActiveMemento* instance or a *MAComponentPassiveMemento* instance, and notify the component *TimeTravel* to store it.
+Then the component *TimeTravel* will look on its variable *history* to know if the actual step is an empty step, if not it will create a new step.
+After that it will store the *MAComponentActiveMemento* instance or the *MAComponentPassiveMemento* instance on the variable *activations* or in the variable *passivations* of the *MAComponentsStep*.
+In addition, a backup of all application components is performed.
+From there, the activation or the passivation has been saved.
+**❗** Activations and passivations performed when creating or deleting a component are not recorded by the TimeTravel.
+This is not necessary because a created component will always be directly activated and a deleted component will always be passivated before being deleted.

 #### Events recording